ethan-ck/Alexandria/Database Design and Development/Types of Databases.md

 Flat-File Databases
 A Flat-File database is the simplest form of databases.
 It consists of a data file that stores data in a structured way.
 There are multiple formats for a Flat-File database.

+One such format is a flat file with a delimiter.

+A delimiter is a character that separates each data entry, a comma is commonly used as a delimiter.

+Another format is

 Hierarchal Databases

 Relational Databases